vsmysee/awesome-it-history/README.md

 2017 Serverless Architectures on AWS: With examples using AWS Lambda

+2017 Mastering Bitcoin: Programming the Open Blockchain

 2018 Modern Java in Action: Lambdas, streams, functional and reactive programming

 2018 Google Cloud Memorystore